romilly/breadboarder/plan/journal.md

 # Project Journal for breadboarder

+## Friday 26 July 2019

 I'm going to get the tests running again.

-*appraise* is used for image-based testing.
+I use [*appraise*](https://github.com/AppraiseQA/appraise) for image-based testing.

-I am going to move all the current e2e tests to `breadboarder.examples`, and have them create files
+I've moved all the current e2e tests to `breadboarder.examples`, and they are now used to create svg files.

-I'll set up a script that runss them all
+I'll set up a Python script that runs them all: `generate_appraise_files/generate.py`

+## Saturday 27 July 2019

+I'll set up a bash script that

+1. generates all the test svg files
+1. runs appraise

+and then move the *ann*-related classes into this project for drawing networks.